Early Life

 Philanthropy

-James Cargill II is involved in various philanthropic endeavors.
-He has made significant contributions to the arts, including donations to the Walker Art Center and the Minneapolis Institute of Art.
+James Cargill II is known for his philanthropic efforts, with contributions to the arts and education.
+He has supported organizations such as the Walker Art Center and the Minneapolis Institute of Art in Minneapolis, Minnesota.